Abaaza/MJDENGFNB/README.md

 ## Price Matching

-The `matchExcel.js` script compares an input spreadsheet against a price list and prints the best match for each item along with a confidence score and rates.
+The `matchExcel.js` script compares an input spreadsheet against a price list.
+Only price list rows that contain a unit rate are considered, ensuring the matches always include pricing information.
+The output lists the best matches for each item together with a confidence score and the matched unit rate.

 Run it with: